 Concentrate also on customer forums.
 Several customers haunt them.
 They make suggestions and comments, which you can take and reply to.
 Use your profile URL in your signature in these forums, so that the customers can easily find you.
 Being famous in forums is pretty easy.
 If you are creative enough, you can use these forums for out-of-the-box thought: promoting your own blog and landing permanent writing jobs or clients.

-10. Do Not Set Too Low Prices
+10. Do Not Set Too Low Prices on Constant Content